-All of the financial information below is from data obtained from three primary sources: The Centers for Medicare and Medicaid Services (CMS) including Medicare cost report data, California’s Office of Statewide Health Planning and Development (OSHPD) and the American Hospital Association (AHA).
+The following information is derived mostly from data obtained from three primary sources: The Centers for Medicare and Medicaid Services (CMS) including Medicare cost report data, California’s Office of Statewide Health Planning and Development (OSHPD) and the American Hospital Association (AHA).

 According to CMS data, roughly 32% of our total healthcare expenditures and 38% of our personal healthcare expenditures went to hospitals in 2016.
-Hospital expenditures include money spent toward inpatient care as well as any outpatient service provided by a hospital from a routine blood test to an outpatient surgery or emergency room visit.
+Hospital expenditures include money spent toward inpatient care as well as any outpatient service provided by a hospital.
+Outpatient services might include anything from a routine blood test to an emergency room visit or an outpatient surgery.
 Though a large proportion of our healthcare money still goes to hospitals, it’s less (as a proportion) than it was in 1980 when 39% of total healthcare expenditures and 46% of our personal healthcare expenditures went to hospitals.